google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 The simplest way to test JavaScript performance is to view Scripting events in the [Chrome DevTools Timeline](tools/profile-performance/evaluate-performance/timeline-tool).
-If any of the scripting events seems suspiciously long, enable the JS Stacks at the top of the Timeline tool:
+If any of the scripting events seem suspiciously long, enable the JS Stacks at the top of the Timeline tool:

 ![JavaScript Profiler](imgs/js-stack.png)